 - Air pollution

-- Reduced lung function like in chronic obstructive pulmonary disorder
+- Reduced lung function like in Chronic Obstructive Pulmonary Disorder (COPD)

 Prevention of Heart Disease

-There are several types of cardiovascular diseases that are preventable.
+Various kinds of cardiovascular diseases are preventable.
 Heart disease can be prevented by just making a few adjustments to our lifestyle.
 Prevention of cardiovascular disease is possible; but, only if strict measures are followed.
 It is essential to combat the risk factors by following these steps:

-- Quit smoking and lowering the consumption of alcohol: Smoking is one of the key risk factors of heart disease, and a high intake of alcohol also increases the chances of heart disease
+- Quit smoking and lowering the consumption of alcohol: Smoking is one of the critical risk factors of heart disease, and a high intake of alcohol also increases the chances of heart disease.

 - A healthy diet: Reducing the intake of sugar, salt, and saturated fats, and consuming fresh vegetables and fruits is one of the best ways to prevent heart disease.
 Nutrition and a healthy diet play a vital role in the prevention of cardiovascular disease.

 - Managing bodyweight: Last, but not the least.
 Prevention of cardiovascular disease is also possible if you manage your body weight.
-Research has shown that by just lowering a person’s by 5% to 10%, they can significantly reduce the risk of getting heart disease
+Research has shown that by just lowering a person’s body weight by 5% to 10%, they can significantly reduce the risk of getting heart disease.

 Having a sedentary lifestyle and a poor diet may not cause heart disease when a person is young.
-However, they face the risk of being affected by heart disease in the future as these conditions have effects that are cumulative in nature.
+However, they may face the risk of being affected by heart disease in the future as these conditions have cumulative effects.